rooftop-media/ktty-tutorial/version1.0/tutorial.md

 We'll add an array to track the user's `actions_history`, and an integer to track the user's `undo_count`.

+In the events, we'll change the `"TEXT"`, `"ENTER"`, and `"BACKSPACE"` events to use a true or false argument, which will indicate whether we're recording those actions as undoable history.
 We'll also add events to react to CTRL-Z and CTRL-Y.

 ```javascript